-Campus Assistant: This is offered based on need and as a result of a Risk Assessment.
-It includes help getting around the campus as well as assistance on field trips.
+Campus Assistant: This is offered based on need and the outcome of a Risk Assessment.
+It includes help getting around the campus as well as assistance on field trips and placement.
 The College uses only QUB support providers.

 1.5 Please provide a short summary of how your activities link to the key actions within Access to Success.